Hanin-zenah/Platformer/README.md

 # Platformer
-A simple 2D platformer game implemented with JavaFX
+A simple customisable 2D platformer game implemented with JavaFX

 ## HOW TO RUN PROGRAM
 The program can be run by entering "gradle build" then "gradle run" in the terminal.

 ## DESCRIPTION OF THE JSON FILE FORMAT
 JSON files for the level configurations can be found in the resources file.
-Each JSON file should have:
+Each JSON file should have: \
-- the starting x position for stickman, stickman's size
+- the starting x position for stickman, stickman's size \
 - an array of the different cloud velocities, as well as an array for the different heights, and different size.
 All the arrays should be of the same size